DenisBrunet/Cartool/BUILDING.md

 ## OwlNext 7
 Cartool uses an application framework library called [***OwlNext***](https://sourceforge.net/p/owlnext/wiki/Main_Page/), which is very similar to the *Microsoft Foundation Class*.

 It is *not* available from *vcpkg*, nor from *GitHub*, but only from *sourceforge.net* as source files.
-This meand you need to build the library yourself, though there should not be any major difficulties if you follow the following steps.
+This means you need to build the library yourself, though there should not be any major difficulties if you follow the following steps.

 *If you are going to compile and distribute Cartool from sources, you need to pay attention to the following licensing terms*:
 - [OWLNext License.txt](https://sourceforge.net/p/owlnext/code/HEAD/tree/trunk/OWLNext%20License.txt)